11kolhej/Medicine-Reminder/README.md

 ## 📌 Project Overview

 This project implements a **Medicine Reminder System** using the **LPC2148 ARM7 microcontroller**.
-It is designed to help patients or elderly people take their medicines on time by providing reminders through **LCD display, buzzer, and GSM alerts (optional)**.
+It is designed to help patients or elderly people take their medicines on time by providing reminders through **LCD display, buzzer**.

 The system uses **RTC (Real Time Clock)** to track time and trigger reminders based on the stored schedule.
 The user can set the medicine time using a **keypad**, and the system will automatically alert at the scheduled time.